telerik/maui-docs/controls/timepicker/timepicker-formatting.md

 ## Custom Time Format Strings

-The available custom time format strings that can be set to the `SpinnerFormat` property are described in the table below:
+The available custom time format strings that can be set to the `SpinnerFormat` and `DisplayStringFormat` properties are described in the table below:

 | Supported Custom Time Format Strings|
 | -------- |